Wolanet/Anki_deck-language-learning/README.md

 You can find most decks here > https://ankiweb.net/shared/decks , and you can also download a plethora of add-ons to customize your anki here > https://ankiweb.net/shared/addons
 (I recommend "more overview stats", "review heatmap" and "true retention").

-**You can find the download link for this specific deck template at the bottom of this page.**
+**You can find the download link for this specific deck template at the bottom of this page.** Or you can modify a new deck yourself with the html/css files in here.
 <br>